-[Note: On 15 Iyar (May 11), the yeshiva will sponsor a yom iyun on religion and state in memory of Harav Lichtenstein zt”l.
-The yom iyun, which will be conducted in Hebrew, is open to the public.
+[Note: On 15 Iyar (May 11, 2017), the yeshiva sponsored a yom iyun on religion and state in memory of Harav Lichtenstein zt”l.
+The yom iyun, which was conducted in Hebrew, was open to the public.
 Details here.
 The recordings can be found here.]

 The problematic character of the relation between religion and state is no historical accident.
 It is rather a natural result of the coexistence of two distinct orders within any given society – indeed, within the structure of human life generally.
 A polity that acknowledges the existence and significance of religion at all must inevitably come to grips, theoretically and practically, with the formulation of the role of religion vis-à-vis the civil and political spheres.
 Hence, the problem of religion and state is not a specifically Jewish issue but a universal question that Jewry confronts from its own perspective.
 Nonetheless, several factors have served, philosophically and historically, to give the issue a particular Jewish cast, sharpening it in one sense and attenuating it in another.

 Starting at a general level, it seems fairly clear that the basic approaches possible are quite limited in number.
 A priori, one can postulate three primary positions.
 Civil and religious authority may virtually coincide, power being concentrated in the hands of a king-priest or curia, as in numerous primitive societies or in some instances in contemporary Islam.
 At the other extreme, the two may be theoretically totally separated, as in the United States.
 Intermediately, there may be some blend of difference and association, this being the prevalent pattern in most modern European countries.
 The choice of approach may depend upon either pragmatic or ideological considerations – for example, upon an evaluation of which system best preserves social harmony while protecting religious interests, or upon a determination of which best reflects the optimal balance between temporal and supernal values.
 It may also be affected by tortuous historical processes.